The 10 Very Best Things to Do in Strasbourg, France

 Completed in 1843 by Jean-Baptiste Schwilgué, it replaced an earlier 16th-century version to become the third clock in the cathedral’s history.

-The astronomical clock is a very clever piece of engineering that you might not fully appreciate just by looking at it.
+The astronomical clock is a highly engineered piece of technology that you might not fully appreciate just by looking at it.

 It was essentially six years in the making and features a planetary dial, perpetual calendar, computus (which calculates the date of Easter), the actual position of the sun and moon, and even solar and lunar eclipses.

-Every day, at 12:30 pm, the clock has an animated show where mechanised figures of the Apostles parade before Christ.
+Every day at 12:30 pm, the clock features an animated show in which mechanised figures of the Apostles parade before Christ.

 There’s a small fee for the show, but you can see the clock for free whenever the cathedral is open.